Raziel-had-a-bad-day/Akai-APC-key-25-project/README.md

-Stop all clips = stops and jumps to start clip stop = a muting menu , mute very 8 notes 8*32 in total per part down arrow = cycles playback speed on part
+Stop all clips = stops and jumps to start clip stop = a muting menu , mute very 8 notes 8*32 in total per part down arrow = cycles playback speed on part shift and pot2 = while holding shift will modify velocity values for current part pause = play keyboard notes with transpose